Pumpkindigger/IN4253ET-Hacking/readme.md

 ```

 ## Usage
-`server.py` is our IoT Honeypot
+`./iotpot/main.py` is our IoT Honeypot.
-`client.pt` is used to test and create telnet connections
+`qemu-setup.sh` is used to start the qemu instances within docker.

 ### Shodan
 Username: 2GgLivbNtbRqE5Sr\